Blenio/GlinTREE3/README.md

 # GlinTree(3)
-This is a <a href="https://github.com/photonstorm/phaser">Phaser 3</a> based SameGame Clone with a few twists.
+This is a <a href="https://github.com/photonstorm/phaser">Phaser 3</a> based SameGame variant with a few twists.